Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

-# Setup NSX-ALB (AVI) Controller
+# NSX-ALB (AVI) Controller Setup

-This guide includes a comprehensive set of steps to Set up a NSX-ALB (AVI) Controller in a vSphere 6.7 or 7 environment to be used by TKG 1.3.0+
+This guide includes a comprehensive set of steps to Set up a NSX-ALB (AVI) Controller in a vSphere 6.7 or 7 environment to be used by TKG `v1.3.0+`

 ## 1. Get Binaries